biomedicalinformaticsgroup/cadmus/README.md

 ## Version

+### Version 0.3.8
+-> For disk storage purpose, we now zip all the files retrieved/generated from cadmus in order to be less consuming.

+-> We propose more restrart options in case of faillure.

+-> We updated the clean directory function.
+Sometimes the tgz files downloaded had .tmp as extension.
 ### Version 0.3.7
 -> Moved away from pickle objects to convert to JSON files.
 Previous output will be automatically changed to the new format at the begining of the next run.